What Is Consumer-Directed Care in Aged Care?

 3. Needing help with activities of daily living, such as bathing, dressing, and eating

 You could be an older person with a change in family care arrangements.
-You may have experienced a recent fall or an injury.
-Some people need home care services while they are recovering from surgery.

-Eligibility for Home Care Packages is determined through a formal assessment.
-An Aged Care Assessment Team (ACAT) conducts the assessment.
-It considers various factors, including health, personal care needs, and the level of support required.
+Eligibility for Home Care Packages is determined through a formal assessment conducted by an Aged Care Assessment Team (ACAT).

 How Do I Get Started with Consumer-Directed Care?